 The Auxiliary of the Infant Welfare Society of Chicago (the "Auxiliary") and the Organization have board members who serve concurrently on the board of directors for both organizations.
-During 2023 and 2022, the contribution from the Auxiliary included \$405,000 and \$422,999, respectively, for operations and \$4,700 and \$87,497, respectively, for literacy and centering and for dental equipment.
+During 2024 and 2023, the contribution from the Auxiliary included approximately \$727,000 and \$405,000, respectively, for operations and \$9,600 and \$4,700, respectively for dental equipment.

 The Organization also provides supporting services to the Auxiliary and has allocated operating and administrative expenses to the Auxiliary.
-Auxiliary support expenses amounted to \$66,288 and \$65,282 for the years ended June 30, 2023 and 2022, respectively.
+Auxiliary support expenses amounted to approximately \$88,000 and \$64,000 for the years ended June 30, 2024 and 2023, respectively.